James-CodeX/smart-nyuki-react/DatabaseSetup.md

 ### 9. MetricsTimeSeriesData

 For efficient storage of time-series data, particularly useful for displaying charts and trends.
+This table is populated by ESP32 sensor nodes that send measurements directly to the database.

 | Column     | Type         | Constraints                  | Description                              |
 |------------|--------------|------------------------------|------------------------------------------|